eclipse-che/blog/_posts/2021-07-08-backup-restore-che-installation.md

 As of now, there are two major limitations with backup and restore:
 * Backing up of user's projects inside workspaces hasn't been implemented yet.
 So, all not committed changes will not be restored.
-* Backup snapshots are bind to the specific cluster, so it is not possible to restore snapshot on another cluster in ganeral case.
+* Backup snapshots are bind to the specific cluster, so it is not possible to restore snapshot on another cluster in general case.
 This is because Che binds to some cluster ID's.

 Other than that, back up and restore is a user friendly and straightforward process now.